 Nest is working to sponsor women activists from Afghanistan and Sudan, who were forced to flee their homes due to their work for women’s equality.

-Nest also is sponsoring Afghan women’s activist Maria and her two adult sons who were forced to flee Afghanistan in late August.
-Maria, who worked for the UN, Oxfam, UNESCO and other international organizations for the last 20 years is now a refugee, seeking asylum in Canada.
+Nest also sponsored Afghan women’s activist and human rights champion Maria Reha and her two adult sons who were forced to flee Afghanistan in late August.
+Maria, who worked for the UN, Oxfam, UNESCO and other international organizations for the last 20 years, arrived safely in Saskatoon on May 14.
+Thanks to the Mennonite Central Committee of Saskatoon for arranging the sponsorship and to everyone who donated to make it happen!

 Social justice activist Wafaa Idress worked for women’s equality in Sudan, where women continue to fight for freedom, dignity and justice.
 In early 2000, Wafaa defended the rights of women to education, and freedom from marriage at a young age.
 She and the other members of her women’s groups were harassed and detained by security forces for “encouraging women to disobey their husbands.”
 When Wafaa completed her nursing degree, she was barred from employment in Sudan.
 Faced with no employment or better future, she sought asylum in Saudi Arabia, where she continues to face discrimination.
 In September, Nest agreed to sponsor Wafaa and her family to Saskatoon.